floodlight/ivs/README.md

 to get it running and note down its IP address.

 [3]: http://www.projectfloodlight.org/floodlight/

+The openvswitch kernel module must be loaded: `modprobe openvswitch`.

 Now you just need to run the IVS daemon.
 You'll need to tell it the IP address of the controller (-c) and the initial set of network interfaces to connect (-i).